OpenEvalProject/evals/manuscripts/elife-30203/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/30203/elife-30203-fig8-v2.jpg)

-**Figure 8.:** 2 distinguishes mechanism of lipid-binding.Two different roles of lipid-binding proteins can be distinguished by lipid uncaging: protein A (e.g. CAPS) binds to PI(4,5)P2 in order to bring it to the vesicle and fusion machinery (localization role); protein B (e.g. synaptotagmin-1) binds to PI(4,5)P2 as an obligatory part of its mechanism (stoichiometric role). (a) In the control situation, protein A colocalizes PI(4,5)P2 with protein B, leading to fusion. (b).
+**Figure 8.:** Two different roles of lipid-binding proteins can be distinguished by lipid uncaging: protein A (e.g. CAPS) binds to PI(4,5)P2 in order to bring it to the vesicle and fusion machinery (localization role); protein B (e.g. synaptotagmin-1) binds to PI(4,5)P2 as an obligatory part of its mechanism (stoichiometric role). (a) In the control situation, protein A colocalizes PI(4,5)P2 with protein B, leading to fusion. (b).
 Upon deletion of protein A, protein B is unable to interact with PI(4,5)P2.
 Uncaging uncovers PI(4,5)P2 underneath the vesicle, allowing protein B to interact and support secretion.
 Thus, the defect (lack of protein A) is bypassed by PI(4,5)P2 uncaging. (c) Upon deletion of protein B, protein A still co-localizes PI(4,5)P2 with the vesicle, but protein B is missing and PI(4,5)P2 uncaging does not overcome the defect.

 The use of uncaging made it possible for the first time to investigate the consequences of an acute, millisecond, increase in PI(4,5)P2 and DAG abundance.
 We found that PI(4,5)P2, but not DAG, uncaging caused the rapid fusion of vesicles (Figure 7a,c).
 The amount of fusion correlated with the RRP size, and this correlation extended to the knockouts tested (Figure 7b).
 Thus, the acutely fusing vesicles probably constitute a fraction of the RRP.
 The fact that rapid fusion was only seen when uncaging PI(4,5)P2, but not DAG, argue that PI(4,5)P2 is more directly linked to exocytosis triggering in adrenal chromaffin cells, possibly because PI(4,5)P2 binding to the C2-domains in Munc13-2 and syt-1 directly change the Ca2+ affinities of those domains.
 The fusing vesicles might be members of the ‘Highly Calcium Sensitive Pool’ (HCSP), which fuse at lower Ca2+ concentrations than the rest of the RRP vesicles (Yang et al., 2002).
 Since these vesicles are close to fusion threshold, rapid binding of PI(4,5)P2 might increase the Ca2+-affinity of syt-1 enough that the vesicles fuse due to a rapid increase in Ca2+-affinity rather than a rapid increase in Ca2+ concentration as would normally be the case.